darius-daniel/alx-low_level_programming/0x12-singly_linked_lists/README.md

 2-add_node.c - adds a new node at the beginning of  a list_t list.

 3-add_node_end.c - add a new node at the end of a list_t list.

+4-free_list.c - the memory occupied by a linked list_t list.

+100-first.c - prints out a string before main is executed.